-Very few visitors leave Thailand without any souvenirs in bags because the country is a supermarket that offers amazing choices, good quality and cheap price!
-Some even granted Thailand ‘the shopping mecca’ for all kinds of shopaholics: shopping malls, department stores, local markets, quirky boutiques, etc..
-Before your Thailand tours end, if you want to bring home something that is really special and only made in Thailand, please continue to read.
+Very few visitors leave Thailand without any souvenirs in bags because the country is a supermarket that offers amazing choices, good quality, and cheap prices!
+Some even granted Thailand ‘the shopping mecca’ for all kinds of shopaholics: shopping malls, department stores, local markets, quirky boutiques, etc. Before your Thailand tours end, if you want to bring home something that is really special and only made in Thailand, please continue to read.

-Before being introduced to the market of the world after World War II, Thai silk had already gained recognition in the whole Asia.
-The texture is beautiful and the weave are gorgeous with outstanding quality.
-It’s either hand reeled or hand woven, which gives it a natural uniqueness that people turn it into clothes, shawls, neckties and even photo frames.
+Before being introduced to the market of the world after World War II, Thai silk had already gained recognition in the whole of Asia.
+The texture is beautiful and the weave is gorgeous with outstanding quality.
+It’s either hand-reeled or hand-woven, which gives it a natural uniqueness that people turn into clothes, shawls, neckties, and even photo frames.

 Jewelry or Gold

-Some provinces in Thailand, for instance, Kanchanaburiare, are famous for its rich resource of valuable jewels like rubies and sapphires.
-Moreover, even in small towns you’ll notice the great number of gold shops due to the reason that the Thais prefer to keep their money in gold.
+Some provinces in Thailand, for instance, Kanchanaburiare, are famous for their rich resource of valuable jewels like rubies and sapphires.
+Moreover, even in small towns, you’ll notice the great number of gold shops due to the reason that the Thais prefer to keep their money in gold.
 The quality would not let you down!

-Wood carving has a good reputation of its ancient patterns and delicate craftsmanship.
-It can be made into aesthetic forms from animals, buildings to figures you see on the wall of traditional temples.
-Chiang Mai is a good place to shop this item.
+Wood carving has a good reputation for its ancient patterns and delicate craftsmanship.
+It can be made into aesthetic forms from animals, and buildings to figures you see on the wall of traditional temples.
+Chiang Mai is a good place to shop for this item.

 As a tropical country, Thailand owns abundant lists of exotic fruits that will tease your taste buds.
 If you want to bring some for your friends or relatives, why not try the dried fruits?
 They are convenient to carry and do not spoil for a short time.
 The best thing is that they taste just like the real fresh ones you have in Thailand!

-Again, Chiang Mai has the best lacquerware to shop due to its distinctive style and unique dark-red-on-black coloring.
-The intricate decoration presents the ancient tradition that once had impact on the lacquerware industry of Myanmar.
-Vase, cup, bowl made from wood or woven bamboo are the different forms of lacquerware for your choice.
+Again, Chiang Mai has the best lacquerware to shop for due to its distinctive style and unique dark-red-on-black coloring.
+The intricate decoration presents the ancient tradition that once had an impact on the lacquerware industry of Myanmar.
+Vases, cups, and bowls made from wood or woven bamboo are the different forms of lacquerware for your choice.